lecromine/face-recogniser/Documentation/First-week-report.md

 subject.
 And because I have already found the 'easy' solution (the really slow one, mind you), I don't need to waste my time on that thought anymore.

-So after doing some research I figured out that the solution could at least be O(n^2), probably better.
+So after doing some research I figured out that the solution could at least be O(n^2), but probably better.
 When the program tries to find the nearest match for the face it's recognising it doesn't need to go through the whole collection of the faces - the major part of the faces can be ditched during the process without even looking at them.